 Check out our 6-minute overview video for a summary of this article:

-Let's explore the workflow to process your GCP data using DroneDeploy in-browser tagging tool:
+Let's explore the workflow to process your GCP data using DroneDeploys in-browser tagging tool:

-Once you have selected your images (but before you start processing your map) select the
+After flying your site with GCPs you will upload your imagery.
+Once you have selected your images for upload (but before you start processing your map) select the

 Upload the GCP .CSV file